Let's face it, SaaS content marketing is tough

 This article will show you proven strategies that successful SaaS companies use to grow their revenue through lead-generating content marketing.

-However, the SEO results from Emily’s report is discouraging.
-The average blog brought in around 573 unique visits per month.
+However, the SEO results from Emily's report are discouraging.
+The average blog brought in around 573 unique visits

 The biggest mistake in blogging for business

 Having a blog on your website and creating regular content just because that's what others are doing no longer works.

 You have tons of niche websites and influencers to compete with.